-§199.225 Alcohol tests required.
+§ 199.225 Alcohol tests required.

-Each operator must conduct the following types of alcohol tests for the presence of alcohol:
+Each operator shall conduct the following types of alcohol tests for the presence of alcohol:

 (a) Post-accident.
-(1) As soon as practicable following an accident, each operator must test each surviving covered employee for alcohol if that employee's performance of a covered function either contributed to the accident or cannot be completely discounted as a contributing factor to the accident.
-The decision not to administer a test under this section must be based on specific information that the covered employee's performance had no role in the cause(s) or severity of the accident.
+(1) As soon as practicable following an accident, each operator shall test each surviving covered employee for alcohol if that employee's performance of a covered function either contributed to the accident or cannot be completely discounted as a contributing factor to the accident.
+The decision not to administer a test under this section shall be based on the operator's determination, using the best available information at the time of the determination, that the covered employee's performance could not have contributed to the accident.